- Risk Management

 Administrative Policy Statement 2.4 establishes roles and responsibilities related to information security and privacy.
 The Associate Vice President for Information Security / University Chief Information Security Officer (CISO) is responsible for providing information security vision, strategy, and coordination across the University, including documenting information security program activities.

-In accordance with APS 2.4, the Office of the CISO conducts institutional risk assessments related to University information security practices; creates and maintains information security related policies, standards, and guidelines; provides support for compliance with information security related laws, regulations, standards, and contractual requirements; manages information security incident investigations, including forensics analysis; and serves as the University’s liaison with law enforcement and other outside authorities who may need to be informed about an information security incident.
-More information about services offered by the Office of the CISO can be found on the Services page.
+In accordance with APS 2.4, the Office of Information Security conducts institutional risk assessments related to University information security practices; creates and maintains information security related policies, standards, and guidelines; provides support for compliance with information security related laws, regulations, standards, and contractual requirements; manages information security incident investigations, including forensics analysis; and serves as the University’s liaison with law enforcement and other outside authorities who may need to be informed about an information security incident.
+More information about services offered by the Office of Information Security can be found on the Services page.

 Administrative Policy Statement 2.5 establishes the University’s approach to events that impact the privacy of personal data and/or compromise the security of information systems and information technology.
 All potential or confirmed information security incidents must be promptly reported to the responsible office, and those offices must maintain and publish processes and procedures for handling incidents.

-Incident reporting and management processes for information security events that adversely impact the confidentiality, integrity, or availability of University information, infrastructure technology, or information systems are available on the Office of the CISO’s website.
+Incident reporting and management processes for information security events that adversely impact the confidentiality, integrity, or availability of University information, infrastructure technology, or information systems are available on the Office of Information Security’s website.

 The Associate Vice President for Information Security and University Chief Information Security Officer coordinates with other delegated authorities on incident response and investigations.